-With the influences of Dada, Fluxus, Happening, Performance and other related art movements in the 20th century, the phenomenon of artists presenting art with their own bodies has become common.
-It particularly refers to the exploration of bodily perception and its possible implication in artistic expression.
-In recent years, this phenomenon extends to a wider scope of artistic practice and is now applied to more diverse creative disciplines such as wearable, spatial, product, multimedia and interface design.
+scope of artistic practice and is now applied to more diverse creative disciplines such as wearable, spatial, product, multimedia and interface design.
 The study of bodily perception thus suggests an interdisciplinary platform to integrate various art forms and creative practices.

 V.A.
-3310 Drawing: Inquiry and (3,4,0) (E) Experimentation
+3310 Drawing: Inquiry and Experimentation (3,4,0) Prerequisite: V.A.
+2060 Life Drawing or V.A.
+2690 Drawing: Visual Thinking and Observation